 How to Grow Rhubarb Plants from Seed

 When it’s time to start seed, soak your seeds in warm water for a few hours prior to planting as this will help to boost germination rates.
-Gather up some 4-inch (10 cm.) pots, place them in a bright indoor spot and fill them with a good quality potting soil.
-Plant two seeds per pot, about a ¼ inch (slightly less than 1 cm.) deep.
-Seedlings should sprout within 2-3 weeks.
+Gather up some 4 inch (10 cm.) pots, place them in a bright indoor spot and fill them with a good quality potting soil.
+Plant two seeds per pot, about a ¼ inch (6 mm.) deep.
+Seedlings should sprout within twwo to three weeks.
 Keep the soil evenly moist but not saturated.

-When the plants reach 3-4 inches (8-10 cm.) tall, they are ready to be planted outdoors after a week long period of hardening off.
+When the plants reach 3 or 4 inches (8-10 cm.) tall, they are ready to be planted outdoors after a weeklong period of hardening off.
 For those in zones 8 and below, the target date to plant outdoors is approximately two weeks prior to the last frost when outside temperatures do not dip below 50 degrees F. (10 C.) at night and at least peak around 70 degrees F. (21 C.) during the day.

-Try to maintain a spacing of 3-4 feet (.91 to 1.2 m.) between your planted seedlings and 5-6 feet (1.5 to 1.8 m.) in between rhubarb rows.
+Try to maintain a spacing of 3 to 4 feet (1 m.) between your planted seedlings and 5 to 6 feet (1.5-2 m.) in between rhubarb rows.
 Rhubarb seems to grow better when it is given ample growing room.
-Keep the rhubarb plants well watered by maintaining consistently moist soil.
+Keep the rhubarb plants well-watered by maintaining consistently moist soil.

 The use of chemical fertilizers is not recommended during the first year of growth nor is it completely necessary if the rhubarb is planted in organically rich soil as advised.